awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 instance Show Customer -- Defined at <interactive>:7:66
 {% endhighlight %}

-So from the point of view of the the type system,
+So while the implementation is 'magic', in all other regards these type classes behave the same way as they would be user implemented.

 #### Type assertions